JoshOrndorff/recipes/text/3-entrees/storage-api/map-set.md

 ### Updating

-Updates to the set, such as adding and removing members, like we demonstrated, requires first performing a membership check.
+Updates to the set, such as adding and removing members as we demonstrated, requires first performing a membership check.
 Additions also require encooding the new item.

 DB Reads: O(1) Encoding: O(1) DB Writes: O(1)